All Episodes

 Republican Party problem.

-Their best chance to hold the White House is a run against Mrs. Clinton, her negatives, her records, her left wing ideas, but if Mrs. Clinton loses to Obama, they can't blame it on a right wing conspiracy.
+Their best chance to hold the White House is a run against Mrs. Clinton, her negatives, her records, her left-wing ideas.

-It's in their interest to make the race, the contests seem up in the air as long as possible.
+It's in their interest to make the race, the contest seem up in the air as long as possible.

-So I'm not gonna do things just to get along.
+So I'm not going to do things just to get along.

 But you have the biggest problem, and I'll tell you what that is when we get back.